shopware/docs/products/extensions/b2b-suite/guides/storefront/ajax-panel.md

 ## Ajax panel plugins

-The B2B-Suite comes with a library of simple helper plugins to add behavior to the ajax panels.
+The B2B Suite comes with a library of simple helper plugins to add behavior to the ajax panels.

 ![image](/.gitbook/assets/ajax-panel-structure.svg)